-Máiréad’s first album Raining Up won considerable international acclaim, with reviews from The Birmingham Post calling it “a contemporary Celtic masterpiece” and The Irish Post commenting, “Raining Up is an album of considerable beauty, and shows Nesbitt with one foot in the traditional camp and another in a chill-out ambient groove.”
+Máiréad’s talent and vision can be heard on her first solo album, Raining Up which won considerable international acclaim, with The Birmingham Post calling it “a contemporary Celtic masterpiece” and The Irish Post commenting, “Raining Up is an album of considerable beauty, and shows Nesbitt with one foot in the traditional camp and another in a chill-out ambient groove.”

 Máiréad’s eclectic career has always encompassed the contrasting styles of classical and Irish traditional music.
 Early on, her teachers attempted to discourage her from pursuing the two contrasting styles, but she was determined to master both.

 “You can count on your hand the number of fiddle players that play both classical and traditional music professionally,” she notes, adding, “It’s an easy thing to mix styles up badly, but an altogether harder thing to do it in a professional, tasteful way, given that both styles are completely different disciplines and ways of playing, with distinctive techniques.